-Sub-programme 2.1: DIVERSE PROGRAMMES OBJECTIVE: Create arts programme that serves the community PERSPECTIVES: Create arts programme that serves the community
+Sub-programme 2.1: DIVERSE PROGRAMMES

+OBJECTIVE: Create arts programme that serves the community

 Artscape's vision is to create a platform for emerging arts practitioners and so enrich the collective art and culture experience.
 The various Artscape programmes encompasses development, inclusivity and outreach.
 Participants are given opportunities to develop and showcase their skills through workshops, mentorships and productions.
 The programmes that have been presented to date have contributed greatly to youth development, social cohesion, job creation and nation building.
 The programmes continue to have an impact on both those that participate and those that attend the performances.
 It is important to continue to create opportunities, through the arts, for everyone.